WSMC Non-Floating Oil Assessment Tool

 6.3 Edge Cases

 If F ≤ 0 (no evaporation), the model returns ρfresh.
 If F ≥ 1.0 (complete evaporation), the model returns ρfresh as a safety bound since complete evaporation is physically unrealistic for most petroleum products.
+If the assumed volatile density is inconsistent with the requested mass loss (the computed residual volume would be non-positive), the model also falls back to ρfresh.

 ↑ Top